Why a motivated teacher is key to the classroom

 Additionally, working in a different environment will help to keep students on their toes.
 Research has found that when we move around in various spaces while learning.
 We are able to recall more information better than if we had just stayed in one space.
 This is due to the associations the brain makes.
 The more you encourage movement in learning, the more the information is absorbed.
 Perhaps you do some work in the playground, some in the classroom and some off the school grounds.
 Maybe you look at taking your students on a field trip that will add a real-life dimension to their studies.

-Setting expectations in the classroom is key and gives your students a standard to work towards.
+Setting expectations in the classroom is key to motivate teachers and gives your students a standard to work towards.
 However, when you find your students need a nudge forwards, offering small incentives can help make learning fun.
 Encouraging competitive energy can help fuel students and push them further.
 This could range from offering a special privilege to having a class pizza party if they all achieve a certain grade.
 There’s a reason sales companies offer staff bonuses – it always motivates!

 Finally, showing students how the information they’re learning is useful to real-life scenarios.
 Will help them to see the practical application that it holds.
 Often students will switch off when they don’t see how it will ever benefit them.
 But if you can connect it to life outside the classroom, it will give it new importance and motivate them to listen more attentively.